Sodder children disappearance: 1949 excavation

 Newman added that the bone showed no sign of exposure to flame.
 Further, he agreed that it was "very strange" that those bones were the only ones found, since a wood fire of such short duration should have left full skeletons of all of the children behind.
 The report concluded that the vertebrae had, instead, most likely come from the dirt that George had used to bulldoze the site.
 Later, Tinsley supposedly confirmed that the bone fragments had come from a cemetery in nearby Mount Hope, but could not explain why they had been taken from there or how they came to be at the fire site.
 The Smithsonian returned the bone fragments to George in September 1949, according to its records; their current location is unknown.

 The investigation and its findings attracted national attention, and the West Virginia Legislature held two hearings on the case in 1950.
 Afterwards, however, Governor Okey L. Patteson and state police superintendent W.E.
 Burchett told the Sodders the case was "hopeless" and closed it at the state level.
-The FBI decided it had jurisdiction as a possible interstate kidnapping, but dropped the case after two years of following fruitless leads.
+The FBI decided it had jurisdiction as a possible interstate kidnapping but dropped the case after two years of following fruitless leads.

 Continuing family investigation

 With the end of official efforts to resolve the case, the Sodder family did not give up hope.
 They had flyers printed up with pictures of the children, offering a $5,000 reward (soon doubled) for information that would have settled the case for even one of them.
 In 1952, they put up a billboard at the site of the house (and another along U.S. Route 60 near Ansted) with the same information.
 It would in time become a landmark for traffic through Fayetteville on U.S. Route 19 (today State Route 16).

 The family's efforts soon brought another reported sighting of the children after the fire.
-Ida Crutchfield, a woman who ran a Charleston hotel, claimed to have seen the children approximately a week afterwards.
+Ida Crutchfield, a woman who ran a Charleston, West Virginia, hotel, claimed to have seen the children approximately a week afterwards.
 "I do not remember the exact date", she said in a statement.
 The children had come in, around midnight, with two men and two women, all of whom appeared to her to be "of Italian extraction".
 When she attempted to speak with the children, "[o]ne of the men looked at me in a hostile manner; he turned around and began talking rapidly in Italian.
 Immediately, the whole party stopped talking to me".
 She recalled that they left the hotel early the next morning.
 Investigators today do not, however, consider her story credible, as she had only first seen photos of the children two years after the fire, five years before she came forward.